 - The welding and sealing procedures of the cover are poor, the sealing performance is poor, there is air leakage, and the external moisture enters;

-- The internal micro short circuit is mainly dust burr, which is mainly caused by electrode plate cutting off and cutter burr;
+- The internal micro short circuit is mainly dust burr, which is mainly caused by the electrode plate cutting off and cutter burr;

 - When the current is too high, the negative electrode can not accept more lithium ions, forming dendrite, piercing the diaphragm and short circuit;